-Source: Amundi based on Bloomberg data as of 30 September 2020.
+Source: Amundi Pioneer and Bloomberg.
+Last data point as of September 30, 2020.
 Past performance is no indication of future results.
-The chart shows the ratio of Russell 1000 growth index to Russell 1000 value (price).
 Indices are unmanaged and their returns assume reinvestment of dividends and, unlike mutual fund returns, do not reflect any fees or expenses associated with a mutual fund.
 It is not possible to invest directly in an index.